 We offer an extensive transition into practice (TIP) for new APPs to help mentor them into their new role and the organization

-Our council is organized for educational purposes, professional development and more specifically for disseminating information pertaining to advanced practice nursing at Lurie Children's.
+Our council is organized for educational purposes, professional development and more specifically for disseminating information pertaining to advanced practice at Lurie Children's.
 The council consists of several subcommittees to provide leadership opportunities and representation on hospital wide committees.

 We offer ongoing professional development through scholarship awards, research grants, educational opportunities through APP Grand Rounds and various supported conferences and events.